Let HBNY Plumbing & Heating Perform Your LL152 Inspection

 At a young age, I found plumbing systems fascinating and learned a lot about the trade from my father, as he was a big role model in my life.

-I eventually followed my father’s footsteps by becoming a first-generation Licensed Master Plumber after 17 years in the trade.
+I eventually followed my father’s footsteps by becoming a first-generation N.Y.C.
+Licensed Master Plumber after 17 years in the trade.

 Plumbing and heating systems are an integral part of enhancing the quality of all of our lives.
 To this day, I still get a lot of satisfaction out of helping homeowners and property management companies get their systems back in working order.